Operation Julie: Raids, arrests and trial

+Proceeds of crime

+After the sentencing the court ordered the seizure of more than £750,000 of assets, which included £450,000 held in foreign bank boxes in the name of Todd and two other ringleaders.
+That order, under the Misuse of Drugs Act 1971, was challenged and the House of Lords held that "Parliament had never intended orders of forfeiture to 'serve as a means of stripping the drug traffickers of the total profits of their unlawful enterprises'".

+It was the failure to recover funds in this case which led to the introduction of the Drug Trafficking Offences Act 1986, which was the first legislation to tackle money laundering and empowered the courts to confiscate the proceeds of crime, as opposed to merely forfeiting property associated with the commission of an offence.

 Cultural references

 A three-part television drama, called Operation Julie, was made by Tyne Tees Television and broadcast on ITV in 1985, following the events of the case from the police point of view.
 It was directed by Bob Mahoney.

 The song "Julie's Been Working for the Drug Squad" by The Clash, from their second album Give 'em Enough Rope, takes its name from Operation Julie.

 In December 2010, Welsh actor Matthew Rhys bought the film rights to the book Operation Julie: The World's Greatest LSD Bust by Lyn Ebenezer.

 In July 2011, Leaf Fielding's book To Live Outside the Law gave the first insider account of Operation Julie.

 Comedian Paul Merton recalled Operation Julie as the inspiration behind his "Policeman on Acid" sketch in his autobiography Only When I Laugh.

 The radio drama Julie by Rob Gittins was broadcast on BBC Radio 4 on 26 September 2014.

 In September 2016, Stephen Bentley's book Undercover: Operation Julie - The Inside Story gave an account of one of only three undercover officers engaged on the operation.

 In August 2022, Theatr na nÓg presented the story as a rock musical to coincide with the National Eisteddfod of Wales at Tregaron, the geographical heart of the story.

 Operation Julie is mentioned in the book Undoctored by Adam Kay due to his grandparents' house being used for surveillance during the operation.

 In 2021, Catherine Hayes self-published Christine Bott's memoir The Untold story of Christine Bott.
 As a result of this, Richard Kemp broke 45 years of silence, and Hayes self-published the follow-up book After Julie: The Kemp Tapes.

 In 2022, the BBC developed a podcast based on the books, and other contributions, called Acid Dream.
-The podcast was a finalist in the BBC audio drama awards in 2023.
+The podcast was a finalist in the BBC Audio Drama Awards in 2023.